magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 But Minh was thoughtful.
 “It’s not just the language.
 It’s the lack of desire to connect.
 The body speaks when words fail, but here, even when people understand English, they don’t seem to want the exchange.”

+I countered, a little defensive: “Local people don’t owe you their time.
+They work hard all day, then go home to families to feed.
+They’re not like Australians who can linger over coffee or wine after work.
+They’ve no energy left for idle chatter.”

+But Minh pressed on: “Even amongst themselves, I sense little exchange.
+Yes, there are couples and families, but even they seem to walk side by side without speaking.”

+I shook my head and pointed across the street at a young couple laughing together.
+“See?
+They do talk.”

+Minh persisted.
+“Perhaps.
+But from what I’ve seen, people are taught from childhood not to speak to strangers, not to meddle.
+‘Keep to yourself, don’t draw trouble,’ isn’t that the lesson here?”

+I sighed.
+“Yes.
+That’s how our parents raised us.”

+Vincent interjected, with his characteristic exaggeration: “It’s driving me mad.
+Get us out of here, Mark.
+Anywhere else.
+Please.”

 ## Crossing to Newbridge

 Eventually, Minh pleaded, “Mark, take us anywhere, even across to the mainland.
 I need to breathe.”
 Vincent nodded: “Yes, I want to see the sun again.”

 So we boarded the new high-speed rail to Newbridge.
+I thought of a film once popular, *Crossing Spring*, in which the heroine escaped the suffocation of the mainland by slipping into Eastford and gasping the air of freedom.
+Yet here we were, three travellers, fleeing in the opposite direction — and finding air that felt, in its way, freer.

 Once there, we were struck by the contrast.
 The streets teemed with groups — colleagues sneaking out for milk tea, friends laughing and jostling, not just couples or families but whole clusters of people enjoying each other’s company.

 “Good heavens, she smiled at me!”
 Vincent exclaimed.
 A modest, slightly plump young woman had glanced our way and, catching his gaze, blushed and smiled before walking on.
 He was radiant.

 Over lunch, the waiter enthusiastically described each dish — even though he must have known we barely understood a word.
-Still, he wanted us to feel part of the meal.
+Still, he wanted us to feel part of the meal, pointing out ingredients, gesturing with delight.

 “Do you feel it, Mark?”
 Minh said excitedly.
 “Even without language, he wanted to share something with us — not merely perform a duty.”

+When we left, the young waiter waved vigorously, sensing we did not understand his words but eager to leave us with warmth.
+Minh waved back with equal force.

 Indeed, willingness to connect mattered more than the tools of communication.

+“We are so happy,” they both said with wonder, as though the air itself had changed.

 ## An Honest Driver